PEZ/js2clj2js/README.md

 ```

 Why this would make the data corrupt is beyond me.
 But, yeah, it is mutable data we are dealing with...

+Comment from Thomas Heller about this:

+> Correct, the answer is mutation of the input data.
+>
+> For example my close-coords implementation adds the first element to the end by mutating the existing array.
+Of course if you keep repeating that it just keeps growing one item per repeat.
+Nevermind the fact that this probably breaks the polygon rendering, it means after 1k runs the array is +1k items for each single polygon array.
+I don't even know what that amount to in total, but I'm not surprised it blows up.
+>
+> You could of course just change the implementation to do a defensive copy and not mutate the source inputs and there may be reasons to do that.
+It was not my impression that the benchmark should be doing that, but it is a one line change.

+That makes sense.
+And I think this also means that the problem is probably skewing the performance measures wildly.
+We shouldn't take those seriously without further investigation/fixing the problem in the direction Thomas points.

 ## I love `js->clj` ❤️